UpperMoon0/LilyTheThird/docs/llm.md

 The system relies on several key components managed by the `BaseLLMOrchestrator`:

-*   **`LLMClient`**: Handles communication with the underlying Large Language Model (LLM) provider (e.g., OpenAI, Gemini), including generating responses, deciding on tool usage, and extracting tool arguments.
+*   **`LLMClient`**: Handles communication with the underlying Large Language Model (LLM) provider (e.g., OpenAI, Gemini).
+It loads API keys from `llm_api_keys.json` (see `llm_api_keys.json.template` for the required format) and uses a round-robin strategy to select keys for each API call, helping to mitigate rate limits.
+It's responsible for generating responses, deciding on tool usage, and extracting tool arguments.
 *   **`HistoryManager`**: Manages the conversation history for the current interaction, storing user messages, assistant replies, and system messages (including tool results).
 *   **`ToolExecutor`**: Executes the chosen tools with the arguments provided by the LLM.
 It interacts with specific tool implementations (e.g., file operations, memory access, web search).
 *   **`MongoHandler`**: Manages the connection to the MongoDB database for long-term memory storage and retrieval (used by memory tools within `ToolExecutor`).